heltonmarx/goami/README.md

 ## Installation and Requirements

-The following command will install the notification api for Go along with the binaries.
+The following command will install the AMI client.

 ```sh
 go get github.com/heltonmarx/goami/ami